Russell TriplettHead Coach

 The West Columbia native was a four-year standout and letterman at Brookland-Cayce High School.
 He was named the High School Sports Report 3A State Player of the Year and the region Player of the Year as a junior in 1998 in leading his squad to the 3A state championship.
 He was also a standout quarterback on the football team.

-Russell is married to Ciria who is the Head Softball Coach at Newberry College.
-The two reside in Newberry with their infant son, Cal.
+Russell is married to Ciria, who is the head softball coach at Newberry College.
+The two reside in Newberry with their sons, Cal and Cruz.

 Triplett Career Coaching Record